COSIMA/regional-mom6/paper/paper.md

 # Summary

-Modular Ocean Model 6 (MOM6) is a widely used general circulation ocean model developed at the Geophysical Fluid Dynamics Laboratory (GFDL) at Princeton [@Adcroft2019MOM6].
+Modular Ocean Model 6 (MOM6) is a widely-used general circulation open-source ocean model developed mainly at the Geophysical Fluid Dynamics Laboratory (GFDL) [@Adcroft2019MOM6].
 Among other improvements on its predecessor MOM5, this iteration permits open boundary conditions, and MOM6 is subsequently growing in popularity for high resolution regional modelling.
 However, setting up a regional domain can be challenging and time consuming for new users even for the simplest rectangular domains.
 The `regional_mom6` python package automates much of the regridding, metadata encoding, grid generation and other miscellaneous steps, allowing models to be up and running more quickly.